fs-c/fsoc.space/posts/more-tinkering-with-random-shapes.md

         version="1.1" xmlns="http://www.w3.org/2000/svg"></svg>
 </div>

-This algorithm works fine and it was well suited to the needs of that project.
-But I did a lot of experimentation in different directions while working on it, and this post is an attempt to make some of the resulting thoughts and results accessible.

-The first section talks about the travelling salesman problem and its relation to simple polygons.
-The following section explores a trivial algorithm that I overlooked in the first post.
-Finally I'll apply some of the above to a hexagonal lattice.
+This is a sort of addendum to that one, talking about some other stuff related to generating simple polygons that wasn't included previously.
+So the first section talks about the travelling salesman problem and its relation to simple polygons.
+The following section briefly explores a trivial algorithm that uses triangles to build polygons.
+The final section explores _triangular lattices_, a really cool construct, in which we will build polygons.

 ## Shortest Path